-Social issues (examples) Solutions and value chain Expected social impact Widening economic disparity due to digital divide [TOK] Development and provision of thick-film KrF excimer laser photoresists ▼ [Semiconductor manufacturers and device manufacturers] Cost reduction per byte with increased layers of 3D-NAND Production and marketing of low-price smartphones Provision of information and educational infrastructure to 4 million people in developing countries1 Increasing power consumption due to the rapid expansion of data centers [TOK] Development and provision of EUV photoresists ▼ [Semiconductor manufacturers and device manufacturers] Reduction of power consumption per computational session by logic semiconductors Reduction of power consumption at data servers Reduction of global power consumption by about 0.3%2 (forecast 2030) Economic loss due to increased deaths from traffic accidents [TOK] Development and provision of image sensor photoresists ▼ [Semiconductor manufacturers and device manufacturers] Advancement and mass production of automotive image sensors Increased production of ADAS vehicles Reduction of annual deaths from traffic accidents by about 30,0003 (about 2% of the total) Improving efficiency of renewable energy systems [TOK] Development and provision of photoresists for next-generation power semiconductors [Semiconductor manufacturers and device manufacturers] Advancement and mass production of next-generation power semiconductors Improved efficiency of EVs and wind/hydropower generation systems Reduction of global power consumption by about 0.4 %4 (forecast 2030) ment payments exceeding 5% of annu 2 Estimated using power consumption bincludes data centers and excludes ser 3 Estimated using deaths from traffic acc through to 2030 in emerging countries 4 Estimated using power consumption in -smartphone owners and the effect of device price reduction.
-The population with 30 US all income is defined as the population who cannot purchase smartphones. y data center servers and the sustained effects of Moore's law as key factors.
-The use of yers and laptop PCs placed elsewhere. idents and the ratio of ADAS vehicles.
-The estimation is based on fatal accidents in 2020 high-end logic semiconductors only and excludes anticipated increases
+Social issues (examples) Solutions and value chain Expected social impact Widening economic disparity due to digital divide [TOK] Development and provision of thick-film KrF excimer laser photoresists [Semiconductor manufacturers and device manufacturers] Cost reduction per byte with increased layers of 3D-NAND Production and marketing of low-price smartphones Provision of information and educational infrastructure to 4 million people in developing countries1 Increasing power consumption due to the rapid expansion of data centers [TOK] Development and provision of EUV photoresists [Semiconductor manufacturers and device manufacturers] Reduction of power consumption per computational session by logic semiconductors Reduction of power consumption at data servers Reduction of global power consumption by about 0.3 % 2 (forecast 2030) Economic loss due to increased deaths from traffic accidents [TOK] Development and provision of image sensor photoresists [Semiconductor manufacturers and device manufacturers] Advancement and mass production of automotive image sensors Increased production of ADAS vehicles Reduction of annual deaths from traffic accidents by about 30,000 3 (about 2% of the total) Improving efficiency of renewable energy systems [TOK] Development and provision of photoresists for next-generation power semiconductors [Semiconductor manufacturers and device manufacturers] Advancement and mass production of next-generation power semiconductors Improved efficiency of EVs and wind/hydropower generation systems Reduction of global power consumption by about 0.4 %4 (forecast 2030) ment payments exceeding 5% of annua smartphone owners and the effect of device price reduction.
+The population with 30 US al income is defined as the population who cannot purchase smartphones. y data center servers and the sustained effects of Moore's law as key factors.
+The use of yers and lanton PCs placed elsewhere

+3 Estimated using deaths from traffic accidents and the ratio of ADAS vehicles.
+The estimation is based on fatal accidents in 2020 and excludes anticipated increases through to 2030 in emerging countries with many fatal traffic accidents.